Moire driven edge reconstruction in Fractional quantum anomalous Hall states

-This demonstrates that the appearance of umklapp induced inter-edge tunneling channels is a generic feature of the coupled-wire description in a moir\'{e} fractional Chern insulator.
-In this decoupled case, such processes are irrelevant; but as we show below, this need not be the case in more intricate edge structures.
+This demonstrates that the lattice-enabled inter-edge tunneling channels is a generic feature of the coupled-wire description in a moir\'{e} fractional Chern insulator.
+In the present decoupled case, however, the corresponding operator $\exp(i3(\phi_1-\phi_2))$ is irrelevant in the renormalization group (RG) sense, with scaling dimension $\Delta=3$.
+As we show below, this conclusion needs not hold in more intricate edge structures.

 {\it Hierarchical $\nu=2/3$ state}---We now turn to the hierarchical state described by the $K$-matrix $K=\text{diag}(1,-3)$.
-Within the coupled-wire construction, this topological phase admits multiple microscopic realizations, which, as we show below, can lead to qualitatively different momentum structures for edge tunneling processes.
+Within the coupled-wire construction, this topological phase admits multiple distinct microscopic realizations, which, as we show below, can lead to qualitatively different momentum structures for edge tunneling processes.